tedneward/Azgaarnoth/Creatures/Lizard.md

 Some giant lizards have one or both of the following traits:

-***Hold Breath.***.
+***Hold Breath***.
 The lizard can hold its breath for 15 minutes.
 (A lizard that has this trait also has a swimming speed of 30 feet.)

-***Spider Climb.***.
+***Spider Climb***.
 The lizard can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 >### Giant Lizard
 >*Large beast, unaligned*